bradrevans/myrient-no-intro-downloader/README.md

 ## Disclaimer

 This is a web-scraping tool.
-Please be respectful of [Myrient's](https://myrient.erista.me/) bandwidth and service and please consider [Donating to support Myrient](https://myrient.erista.me/donate/).
-This tool would not exist if it wasn't for their incredible service.
+Please be respectful of [Myrient's](https://myrient.erista.me/) bandwidth and service.
+This tool would not exist if it wasn't for them.